-4.0.4 Detailed information on the accessioning and ingest process is outlined in the Ingest Manual.5 Once accession of the SIP is complete, the repository creates the Archival Information Package (AIP).2
+Detailed information on the accessioning and ingest process is outlined in the ADS Ingest Manual.
+Once accession of the SIP is complete, the repository creates the Archival Information Package (AIP).

-5. Archival Storage and the Archival Information Package (AIP)
+5 Archival Storage and the Archival Information Package (AIP)

-5.0.1 AIP is the OAIS term for a coherent set of information preserved by the repository.
-Deposited data, or SIP's, that conform to the requirements provided in this document and outlined in repositories Guidelines for Depositors4 and other documentation (see below), are added to the AIP.
+AIP is the OAIS term for a coherent set of information preserved by the repository.
+Deposited data, or SIP's, that conform to the requirements provided in this document and outlined in repositories Instructions for Depositors and other documentation (see below), are added to the AIP.

-5.0.2 The AIP consists of files containing the data, documentation, metadata and administrative material (scanned or digital licence, correspondence etc.) for a collection.
+The AIP consists of files containing the data, documentation, metadata and administrative material (scanned or digital licence, correspondence etc.) for a collection.

-5.0.3 The deposited data itself represents what the OAIS model defines as the content information, which is the actual material being preserved.
+The deposited data itself represents what the OAIS model defines as the content information, which is the actual material being preserved.
 In addition, a part of the AIP is the Preservation Description Information (PDI), which is the administrative metadata used to plan and manage the preservation of the content information.
-At the ADS, collection level metadata and administration information are stored in the Collection Management System (CMS), while an extension to this: the Object Metadata System (OMS), holds both technical and contextual metadata pertinent to the individual files.16 https://archaeologydataservice.ac.uk/advice/scanningGuide.xhtml, accessed 15 June 2020.
+At the ADS, collection level metadata and administration information are stored in the Collection

+Management System (CMS), while an extension to this: the Object Metadata System (OMS), holds both technical and contextual metadata pertinent to the individual files.

-5.0.4 In circumstances where depositors provides a 'new edition' of a dataset, that is, one that replaces an earlier version, a new AIP is created and added to the existing AIP in line with OAIS model.
-The AIP can also hold those preservation files normalised or 'migrated' to newer, more sustainable, formats following migration.17 http://archaeologydataservice.ac.uk/advice/selectionGuidance.xhtml, accessed 15 June 2020.
-14 Policy and Guidance on the Deposition of Personal, Confidential and Sensitive Data - https://archaeologydataservice.ac.uk/advice/sensitiveDataPolicy.xhtml, accessed 15 June 2020.
-15 Digitising journal articles and grey literature reports -
+In circumstances where depositors provide a 'new edition' of a dataset, that is, one that replaces an earlier version, a new AIP is created and added to the existing AIP in line with the OAIS model.
+The AIP can also hold those preservation files normalised or 'migrated' to newer, more sustainable, formats following migration.